Permaculture Design Course

-Get your Permaculture Design Certificate with the Global Ecovillage Network!
+Get your Permaculture Design Certificate live online with the Global Ecovillage Network!

-This special Permaculture Design Course explores Ecovillages as examples and sources of expertise for permaculture design in action.
+This special Permaculture Design Course explores Ecovillages — intentional and traditional ecological villages around the world — as examples and sources of expertise for permaculture design in action.

 Learn Permaculture and Ecovillage Design online with experts and founders of the Permaculture and Ecovillage movements with this unique Permaculture Design Course.